 10 Free Tools to Help Your Nonprofit Boost Year-End Giving

 This is a guest blog post and is posted with permission from Molly Trerotola of Give Lively.
+This post has been edited for the purposes of Nonprofit Learning Lab.

 There are many free digital tools that any nonprofit can use to prepare for the big giving rush.
 We compiled a list of ten free services that will help your nonprofit spread the word, wow your supporters, collect data, collaborate with your team, and, most importantly, raise more money!